 Who are we and what do we do?

-The Transport & Infrastructure Service delivers a diverse range of front line and support services and enables the Council to full fill its statutory role as Highway Authority in relation to Public Rights of Way, Road Safety, Traffic Management, Maintenance, Planning and Delivery of the highway network in Middlesbrough.
+The Transport and Infrastructure Service delivers a diverse range of front line and support services and enables the Council to fulfil its statutory role as Highway Authority in relation to Public Rights of Way, Road Safety, Traffic Management, Maintenance, Planning and Delivery of the highway network in Middlesbrough.
 The Service area also carries out the Council’s statutory duties as the Lead Local Flood Authority.

 What type of personal data do we collect and how do we collect it?